-The Better Government Association hosts The Richard H. Driehaus Foundation Awards for Investigative Reporting with the generous support of The Richard H. Driehaus Foundation.
-The Foundation supports investigative reporting that fosters greater transparency, accountability, and effectiveness in government institutions at the local level.
+The BGA hosts the awards with the generous support of the Richard H. Driehaus Foundation.
+The foundation supports investigative reporting that fosters greater transparency, accountability and effectiveness in government institutions at the local level.

 1st Place - $12,000

 Runner-up - $2,000